 Of course - this isn’t an ideal world.
-When you take out a lease, you’re responsible for keeping the car in good condition and paying for any repairs that aren’t covered in your manufacturer's warranty or maintenance package.
+When you take out a business or personal contract hire deal, you’re responsible for keeping the car in good condition and paying for any repairs that aren’t covered in your manufacturer's warranty or maintenance package.

 This guide will run you through everything you need to know about car lease maintenance!

 Do I need to service my lease car?

 Yep!
 The golden rule of good lease maintenance is making sure your car get its regular services.

 In your lease agreement, there should be details on how often you need to service your car.
 These services are usually once or twice a year.

 This servicing needs to be carried out by an approved car dealership that the lease company is happy with, throughout the entirety of your lease contract term.